 12. Diversity (Con)

-Idaho, in comparison to California, does not have anywhere near the diversityOpens in a new tab. of California.
+Idaho, in comparison to California, does not have anywhere near the diversity of California.
 People in California are about 71% white, about 40% Hispanic/Latino, and about 15% of people are of Asian descent.
 Idaho is about 93% white, 12% Hispanic/Latino, and less than 2% of people are of Asian descent.

 A friend of mine who made the move from California to Idaho remarked about how there is no good Mexican food in Idaho.
 Another friend of mine who is from Mexico has made the same comment.
 That just considers the food aspect of culture!
 It is unlikely that people who live in Idaho will experience a lot of diverse cultures without making an effort to do so.